practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 - Open SYCL, now called AdaptiveCpp: https://github.com/AdaptiveCpp/AdaptiveCpp

 These HPC (High Performance Computing) frameworks seem to share one feature of general purpose, high-level programming language: there's no guarantee that the framework of your choice will survive the next 20 years in well maintained shape!

+Another potentially important aspect of a computer programming language is its:

+#### Garbage collection and memory management

+..which I will only shortly mention here based on content from here: https://koka-lang.github.io/koka/doc/book.html#why-perceus

+Examples for **manual memory management** for best performance but at a significant programming burden at:

+- Rust
+- C
+- C++

+Examples for **automatic garbage collection**, which needs a runtime system and pay a price in performance, memory usage, and unpredictable latencies:

+- C#
+- Go (tricolor mark and sweep algorithm): can be tuned or switched off
+- OCaml
+- Python
+- Scala + Kotlin + Clojure (at the JVM)

 <br/>